 We are truly grateful for your legacy gift.
 Such gifts provide a strong financial base that helps us fulfill our mission.

-If you’ve been putting money into an IRA account over the years and are now 70-½ years old, you may be required to withdraw a certain amount of money out of your retirement account each year (“Required Minimum Distribution” or RMD), or pay a stiff penalty.
+If you’ve been putting money into an IRA or 401(k) account over the years and are now 70-½ years old*, you may be required to withdraw a certain amount of money out of your retirement account each year (“Required Minimum Distribution” or RMD), or pay a stiff penalty.

 For those in the position of not needing that distribution to fund your everyday living expenses, you can have your RMD go directly to FOAS and avoid being taxed on the distribution amount.